rishavbhurtel/rishavbhurtel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Image Captioning project for my masters.
+- 🔭 I’m currently pursuing my MBA in USA.

 Some of the recent projects that i worked on: